-“A wise and sensitive book, this guide to working with grief is a treasure.”—Joan Halifax, Upaya Zen Center, Author of Living at the Edge and Being with DyingA warm and wise companion for anyone facing grief and sorrow.
+“A wise and sensitive book, this guide to working with grief is a treasure.”—Joan Halifax, abbot, Upaya Zen Center and author of Standing at the Edge and Being with Dying

 “Reading Opening to Grief is like sitting with a wise friend who has walked the difficult road of sorrow ahead of you.
 Full of gentle and nourishing practices, this kind book offers a supportive hand when the ground beneath you has been shaken by loss.
 Listen to these two experienced travelers in the land of grief and you will find your way through the darkest of nights.
-A beautiful gift to all."—Francis Weller, author of The Wild Edge of Sorrow: Rituals of Renewal and the Sacred Work of Grief
+A beautiful gift to all."—Francis Weller, author The Wild Edge of Sorrow: Rituals of Renewal and The Sacred Work of Grief

 "Opening to Grief affirms that expression and self- compassion in grief are soothing to the soul and that allowing our feelings to simply be is the most helpful way to move through and integrate them, no matter how painful.
 In this lovely book, Claire Willis and Marnie Crawford Samuelson invite the bereaved to meet grief with compassion and intention and lovingly show the way.”—Karla Helbert, author of Finding Your Own Way to Grieve and Yoga for Grief and Loss: Poses, Meditations, Devotion, Self-Reflection, Selfless Acts, Ritual

 “Opening to Grief is a simple and profound book for all who grieve.
 The authors are sure-footed, trustworthy guides on this complicated journey, and they lead with loving-kindness.
 This small book brims over with compassion, mindfulness, gentle guidance, permission and well-chosen poetry to enhance the lessons of each chapter.
 A helpful appendix lists the often-asked questions about grief with respectful and accessible answers.
 I will have more than one lending copy on my office bookshelves.”—Kathleen Adams, psychotherapist, founder and director of The Center for Journal Therapy

 “Never have I seen this much useful information about grief presented in such a clear and inviting way, in so few pages.
 Opening to Grief is carefully and exquisitely structured to include grief education, easy to understand meditation techniques, simple actions, inspiring poems and quotes, and blank pages for personal writings.
-Generously filled with resources, it’s a practical book of wisdom that I will recommend above all others.”—Connie Baxter, Bereavement Program Coordinator, Brattleboro, Vermont, Area Hospice
+Generously filled with resources, it’s a practical book of wisdom that I will recommend above all others.”—Connie Baxter, Bereavement Program Coordinator, Brattleboro (Vermont) Area Hospice

-circumstances, or where we are in the timeline.”—Deborah Ross, co-author of Your Brain on Ink: A Workbook on Neuroplasticity and the Journal Ladder (It's Easy to W.R.I.T.E.
+circumstances, or where we are in the timeline.”—Deborah Ross, LPC, CJT, co-author of Your Brain on Ink: A Workbook on Neuroplasticity and The Journal Ladder (It's Easy to W.R.I.T.E.
 Expressive Writing)

 All of us are experiencing loss.
 Some of us lose a spouse, or a child, our parents, a beloved pet, a dear friend, or neighbor.
 In the pandemic, we have lost tens of thousands of lives in the United States and around the world.
 Many of us have lost our livelihoods.
 All of us have lost our familiar daily routines and textures of work, family, and community.
 And the losses are not over.